 Historians will surely note the remarkable shift in papal attitudes toward communism from previous pontificates to this one — a pontificate that has honored Raul Castro, cut a deal with China and rehabilitated countless liberation theologians, among other nods toward communism.
 Other popes condemned communists in no uncertain terms; this pope sympathizes with them.

-It was reported recently that Pope Francis had lifted Pope John Paul II's suspension of Ernesto Cardenal, a Catholic priest turned Nicaraguan Marxist activist who had defied the Vatican by joining the Sandinista government.
+It was reported recently that Pope Francis had lifted Pope St. John Paul II's suspension of Ernesto Cardenal, a Catholic priest turned Nicaraguan Marxist activist who had defied the Vatican by joining the Sandinista government.
 Cardenal had been famously rebuked by Pope John Paul II in 1983 on the Managua airport runway.

 "You must straighten out your position with the Church," Pope John Paul II shouted at him.